-Summary of Bill:
+Summary of Amended Bill:

-The statute governing interfering with dog guides or service animals is expanded to include search and rescue dogs.
+A new statute is created to govern search and rescue dogs.
+A "search and rescue dog" is a dog that is trained for the purpose of search and rescue of persons lost or missing.
 A person found guilty of interfering, injuring, or causing the death of a search and rescue dog can be subject to both criminal penalties as well as restitution to the victim.

 Interfering with the use of a Search & Rescue Dog.
-It is a misdemeanor offense for any person who: (1) after receiving a warning about his or her behavior, continues with reckless disregard to interfere with the use of a search and rescue dog by obstructing, intimidating or jeopardizing the safety of the dog or his or her user; or (2) with reckless disregard, allows his or her dog to interfere with the use of a search and rescue dog by obstructing, intimidating, or otherwise jeopardizing the safety of the dog or his her user.
+It is a misdemeanor offense for any person who: (1) after receiving a warning about his or her behavior, continues with reckless disregard to interfere with the use of an on-duty search and rescue dog by obstructing, intimidating or jeopardizing the safety of the dog or his or her user; or (2) with reckless disregard, allows his or her dog to interfere with the use of an on-duty search and rescue dog by obstructing, intimidating, or otherwise jeopardizing the safety of the dog or his or her user.
 The penalties in both cases increase to gross misdemeanor offenses for second or subsequent offenses.

-Injuring a Search & Rescue Dog It is a gross misdemeanor offense for any person who: (1) with reckless disregard, injures, disables, or causes the death of a search and rescue dog; or (2) with reckless disregard, allows his or her dog to injure, disable, or cause the death of a search and rescue dog.
+Injuring a Search & Rescue Dog.
+It is a gross misdemeanor offense for any person who: (1) with reckless disregard, injures, disables, or causes the death of an on-duty search and rescue dog; or (2) with reckless disregard, allows his or her dog to injure, disable, or cause the death of an on-duty search and rescue dog.
 It is an unranked class C felony to intentionally injure, disable, or cause the death of a search and rescue dog.

-Theft of a Search & Rescue Dog It is a seriousness level II, class B felony theft offense for any person that wrongfully obtains or exerts authorized control over a search and rescue dog with the intent to deprive the dog user of his or her dog.
+Theft of a Search & Rescue Dog.
+It is a seriousness level II, class B felony theft offense for any person that wrongfully obtains or exerts authorized control over an on-duty search and rescue dog with the intent to deprive the dog user of his or her dog.
 The presumptive sentence range for a level II offender with no prior criminal history is zero to 90 days in jail.